SESMG/SESMG/docs/getting_started/how_to_use.rst

 - **capacity max**: Specifies the maximum amount of memory that can be loaded at any given time.
 Value must be between 0 and 1.
 - **variable input costs**: Indicates how many costs arise for charging with one kWh.
 - **variable output costs**: Indicates how many costs arise for charging with one kWh.
-- **variable input constraint costs**: Only if considering constraints.
+- **variable input constraint costs /(CU/kWh)**: Only if considering constraints.
 Indicates how many costs arise for charging with one kWh referring to the constraint limit set in the "energysystem" sheet.
-- **variable output constraint costs**: Only if considering constraints.
+- **variable output constraint costs /(CU/kWh)**: Only if considering constraints.
 Indicates how many costs arise for charging with one kWh referring to the constraint limit set in the "energysystem" sheet.
 - **diameter /m (Stratified Storage)**: Defines the diameter of a stratified thermal storage, which is necessary for the calculation of thermal losses.
 - **temperature high /deg C (Stratified Storage)**: Outlet temperature of the stratified thermal storage.
 - **temperature low /deg C (Stratified Storage)**: Inlet temperature of the stratified thermal storage.
 - **U value /(W/(sqm*K)) (Stratified Storage)**: Thermal transmittance coefficient
-- **existing capacity/(kW)**: Previously installed capacity of the storage.
-- **periodical costs /(CU/a)**: Costs incurred per kW for investments within the time horizon.
-- **max. investment capacity/(kW)**: Maximum in addition to existing capacity, installable storage capacity.
-- **min. investment capacity/(kW)**: Minimum storage capacity to be installed.
-- **Non-Convex Investment**: Specifies whether the investment capacity should be defined as a mixed-integer variable, i.e. whether the model can decide whether NOTHING OR THE INVESTMENT should be implemented.
-- **Fix Investment Costs /(CU/a)**: Fixed costs of non-convex investments (in addition to the periodic costs)

 .. csv-table:: Exemplary input for the storages sheet
    :header: label,comment,active,storage type,bus,existing capacity /(kWh),min. investment capacity /(kWh),max. investment capacity /(kWh),periodical costs /(CU/(kWh a)),periodical constraint costs /(CU/(kWh a)),Non-Convex Investment,Fix Investment Costs /(CU/a),input/capacity ratio (invest),output/capacity ratio (invest),capacity loss (Generic only),efficiency inflow,efficiency outflow,initial capacity,capacity min,capacity max,variable input costs,variable output costs,variable input constraint costs /(CU/kWh),variable output constraint costs /(CU/kWh),diameter /(m) (Stratified Storage),temperature high /(deg C) (Stratified Storage),temperature low /(deg C) (Stratified Storage),U value /(W/(sqm*K)) (Stratified Storage)